 The Temporary Caregiver Insurance Program is administered through the Rhode Island Department of Labor and Training.
 Funding comes from payroll deductions.

-Applicants must be legal Rhode Island residents to participate in the TCI program.
+Applicants must be legal Rhode Island residents to participate in the Temporary Caregiver Insurance program.
 However, it is not a requirement that the individual to whom they will be providing care also be a state resident.
 This means the applicant can leave the state to care for a loved one in another state.

 Applicants must be employed in the state of Rhode Island.
 All individuals working in the private sector and most public employees are eligible provided they meet the financial requirements.
-In 2019, applicants must have earned a minimum of $ $12,600 (equal to $1,050 per month) in the year preceding their leave.
+In 2023, applicants must have earned a minimum of $15,600 in the year preceding their leave.
 While this amount is the minimum they must have earned, there is no maximum income limit on eligibility.
 Note that these financial requirements have been simplified to allow for a quicker understanding.
-Full formal criteria are available here.

-The individual receiving care must be related to the individual taking leave to provide care by one of the following relations.
-The care recipient must be a parent, mother-in-law, father-in-law, grandparent, child, spouse, or domestic partner of the caregiver.
+The individual receiving care must be related to the individual taking leave to provide care by one of the following relations:

 The care recipient must have a medical condition that requires care, as documented by a physician.

-The TCI program provides up to four weeks of financial wage support during a 12-month period for a caregiver to provide care for a relative.
-Participants can receive up to $852 / week in financial assistance as a replacement for their current employment wages or salary.
+The TCI program provides up to 6 weeks of financial wage support during a 12-month period for a caregiver to provide care for a relative.
+For 2023, participants can receive up to $1,007 a week in financial assistance as a replacement for their current employment wages or salary.

-The actual amount is calculated by multiplying their highest quarter (3 months) of earnings during the previous year by 4.62 percent.
-The minimum weekly benefit amount is $98.
+The actual amount is calculated by multiplying their highest quarter (3 months) of earnings during the previous year by 4.62%.
+The minimum weekly benefit amount is $121.

 Applicants who have children under 18 years of age may be eligible to receive a higher amount.